openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2023/07/14

+* 2:30pm: Alderaan compute nodes automatically shutting down due to high data center temperature, jobs start getting suspended.

+* 3:10-4:10: Complete outage of all compute nodes.

+* 4:30: Jobs resuming automatically, operations normal.

 ### 2023/07/08

-* approx 2:00pm Login issues to math-alderaan and clas-compute head nodes reported.
+* approx 2:00pm: Login issues to math-alderaan and clas-compute head nodes reported.
 The file server is down, systems not accessible until further notice.

 ### 2023/05/18